Here’s how a foreigner can open Barclays bank account

 One of the oldest banking institutions in the world and the leader of the British finance industry – Barclays – successfully manages assets of £24 billion.
 Its current accounts can be tailored to customers’ needs and linked to a high-interest savings account.

 While a British citizen and any foreign resident with a UK home address and mobile number can open an account in the Barclays app, by sending a video selfie, some foreigners are limited to other options.
+The process is way more thorough than registering on your average coursework writing service website so you better be prepared.

 Firstly, they can visit the nearest Barclays branch to open an account.
 In terms of personal health safety, however, potential customers are advised to use online application forms.
 The online application is available only during the following UK hours: